 Imam Luqman Ahmad

 American born Luqman Ahmad is a life long Sunni Muslim, the son of converts to Islam.
-He is a writer, consultant, patriot, and until recently, has been the Imam of a Northern California mosque for twenty years.
-Recently he headed up a new organization (Islamic Center of Del Paso Heights)to address the needs of Muslims, specifically new Muslim converts in the City of Sacramento CA. He is a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the book “The Devils Deception of the Modern day Salafiyyah Sect”, a detailed look at salafiyyism the ideology which forms the mindset of ISIS.
+He is a writer, consultant, and the Imam of a Northern California mosque.
+Recently he headed up a new organization (Mosque Without Borders), to address the needs of Muslims, specifically new Muslim converts in the United States.
+He is a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the book “The Devils Deception of the Modern day Salafiyyah Sect”, a detailed look at salafiyyism the ideology which forms the mindset of ISIS.
 He has written blog posts challenging ISIS, Anwar Awlaki, and BOKO Haram on his blog, imamluqman.wordpress.com.
 The sentiments shared in this article are his own and not representative of any of his professional affiliations.
-He can be reached at email@example.com.
+He can be reached at firstname.lastname@example.org.

-Support the Islamic Center of Del Paso Heights with your secure donation Here.
+Support Mosque without Borders with your secure donation Here.